The Gruen Eco Design blog about how to convert your dream energy efficient home into a reality.

 Our kitchen will be as follows:

 At the back of the stairs we will have a fridge.
 Easy accessible from the side.
 There will be three 600mm wide high cabinets in dark grey or black adjacent to it.
-One of them will house a wall oven, the overs will be storage, probably for baking good and utensils.
+One of them will house a wall oven, the others will be storage, probably for baking good and utensils.

 The island will be mainly open, with two 600mm wide drawer underneath on the one end and a feature timber book shelf on the other end.

 On the outside wall we will have a splashback window where the sink is.
 A total of six 600mm wide base cabinets.
-On the left will be a zip unit (we are Germans after all and we do love our sparked water).
+On the left will be a zip unit (we are Germans after all and we do love our sparkling water).
 Then we will have an under-bench sink, then a built-in dishwasher, then three 600mm wide drawer.
 The induction cook top will be centred on this drawer.
 These three drawers will also have wall cabinets above them, with a build in range hood above the cook top.